Hamiltonian-based graph-state ansatz for variational quantum algorithms: Methodology

 \subsection{Hamiltonians}

 In the second-quantized formalism, the electronic Hamiltonian is expressed as

-where, $p,q,r,s$ are spin-orbital indices, $\hat{a}^{\dagger}$ and $\hat{a}$ are creation and annihilation operators, respectively, and the coefficients $h_{pq}$ and $h_{pqrs}$ are one- and two-electron integrals.
+where, $n$ is the number of spin orbitals, $p,q,r,s$ are spin-orbital indices, $\hat{a}^{\dagger}$ and $\hat{a}$ are creation and annihilation operators, respectively, and the coefficients $h_{pq}$ and $h_{pqrs}$ are one- and two-electron integrals.
 The second-quantized Hamiltonian can be transformed to qubit operators using various mappings, such as Bravyi-Kitaev~\cite{bravyi2002fermionic} or Jordan-Wigner~\cite{jordan1928pauli}.
 The resulting Hamiltonian is of the form

 where $c_k$ is a complex number and $\hat{P}_k$ is a Pauli-string ($\{ \hat{I}, \hat{\sigma}_x, \hat{\sigma}_y, \hat{\sigma}_z \}^{\bigotimes n}$) on $n$-qubits.